CatalogueOfLife/coldp/README.md

  - **status**: is the taxonomic name usage status which includes Synonym.status and the Taxon.provisional flag.
  - **nameStatus**: corresponds to the nomenclatural name status.
- - **parentID**: for taxa it points to the next higher taxon to form the classification, for synonyms it points at the accepted taxon.
+ - **parentID**: for taxa it points to the next higher taxon's ID to form the classification, for synonyms it points at the accepted taxon.
  - **genus**: is the taxonomic classification of a name usage and corresponds to Taxon.genus.
 For synonyms it often is not the same as the genus part of the name
  - **genericName**: corresponds to the genus field of a name and represents the atomized genus of a scientificName.